listelia/professorai/README.md

 Users who complete the full curriculum will receive a digital certificate of completion.
 This certificate is for educational purposes only and does not constitute professional certification in cryptocurrency trading or blockchain technology.

 ---
-Made with ❤️ by the Professor AI Team
+Made with ❤️ by Listelia